 Read more – Plantronics BackBeat Go 810 Review

 The WH-CH700N maybe a pair of 40mm neodymium drivers.
 The Sony WH-CH700N provides a neutral midrange frequency response and lightly underemphasized low-end.

 If you’re a lover of acoustic, indie, or vocal-heavy music, these headphones are an excellent pick as they clearly reproduce mids and highs for an enticing sound.
 And if you’re one of those who enjoy hip-hop or electronic music, these will sound underwhelming.

 Its low-end reproduction is underwhelming, vocals and treble instruments sound excellent.
 Blue’s ethereal tone is straightforward to trace throughout the song’s entirety.
 Isolation and noise cancelling are just ok.
 When comparing the WH-CH700N to the WH-1000XM3, it’s obvious that the previous do an underwhelming job at attenuating low-end noises.

 |Warranty||Sony WH-CH700N has no warranty.|

 As per the review, the Sony WH-CH700N is Bluetooth ANC over-ears with a somewhat excited sound profile that should be suitable for a reasonably wide selection of genres.
-They are lightweight, comfortable, and easy-to-use; however, their build quality still feels a touch flimsy compared to other headphones in their price range, and their noise cancelling is sort of poor.
+They are lightweight, comfortable, and easy to use; however, their build quality still feels a touch flimsy compared to other headphones in their price range, and their noise-canceling is sort of poor.

 Read more –